Jovanne-Saldierna/Carrier-Cost-Optimization-Negotiation-Readiness/README.md

 ## Interview Summary

 > *"I built a three-dashboard decision support system for a $1.6M shipping network across four carriers.
 The operational dashboard identified that UPS and FedEx control 68% of spend but cost 30% more per pound than USPS.
-The cost drivers dashboard uncovered that 99.8% of shipments are subject to dimensional weight penalties  with carriers billing 2.5x actual package weight, creating a $922K annual excess billing impact.
-The optimization engine modeled proposed carrier rates across 5,000 shipments and identified $293,000 in achievable savings, an 18.6% reduction  with consistent 18–20% savings rates across all top lanes signaling a systemic rate gap.
+The cost drivers dashboard uncovered that 99.8% of shipments are subject to dimensional weight penalties — with carriers billing 2.5x actual package weight, creating a $922K annual excess billing impact.
+The optimization engine modeled proposed carrier rates across 5,000 shipments and identified $293,000 in achievable savings — an 18.6% reduction — with consistent 18–20% savings rates across all top lanes signaling a systemic rate gap.
 Every number in the dashboard is validated against the raw data."*

 ---